scstatgit/GMATCH/README.md

 ## PSMatch_Multi
 PS match can be used in case-control 1:N matching for epidemiological studies. </br>
 This code is PS match with simple example. </br>
+Merging matched data on pscore by id with sequence and group. <br>
 Original SAS code: https://support.sas.com/resources/papers/proceedings17/0812-2017.pdf